jbottum/t5pat/langchain_markdown.md

 service_context = ServiceContext.from_defaults(llm_predictor=llm_predictor)
 index = GPTListIndex.from_documents(documents, service_context=service_context)
 print("Indexing completed successfully")
-print("llm_predictor", llm_predictor, "embed_model", embed_model, "service_content", service_context)

 ```

-Note - We found that the code from this github [issue](https://github.com/hwchase17/LangChain/issues/4438) would not run without the modification to the service_content statement.
+Note - We found that this code, which is from this github [issue](https://github.com/hwchase17/LangChain/issues/4438) would not run without the modification to the service_content statement.
 We have left the original code as a comment.
 The modificiation is that we removed the embed_model reference, which was generating a failure message.
 This parameter appears not be required for these models and removing it enables the program to run successfully.

 For reference here is the error message with the original code
 ```